'I had done the unthinkable to my son'

 When asked where her son was, she replied he was lying on the bed.

-Police officers who were first at the scene, Constable Shona Bronze and Constable David Massey, gave evidence.
+Police officers who were first at the scene, Constables Shona Bronze and David Massey, gave evidence.

 Bronze said Ngawhika answered the door and said: “Arrest me, I have done it, I have done it.
 I have suffocated my baby.”